 Labor Day is the perfect holiday for a big end-of-summer get-together, and barbecues are generally the party of choice.
 A successful barbecue combines great food, close friends, and good times.
 Whether hosting the bash in your backyard, gathering the neighbors for a block party, or taking part in a community potluck, the following tips will help you make the most of your Labor Day celebration.

-Whether serving chicken, pork, steak or hamburgers, the food is a major focus of any barbecue.
-Yet outdoor grilling takes a bit of skill, as wind, outdoor temperature, and other environmental conditions can cause wide variance in cooking times.
+Whether serving chicken, pork, steak, or hamburgers, the food is a major focus of any barbecue.
+Outdoor grilling takes a bit of skill, as wind, outdoor temperature, and other environmental conditions can cause wide variance in cooking times.
 A good, instant-read meat thermometer takes the guesswork out of grilling.
-The top of the line Thermapen, by Thermoworks, is pricy, but worth the expense.
+The top-of-the-line Thermapen, by Thermoworks, is pricy, but worth the expense.
 It’s accurate, easy to use, and gives a reading in under three seconds.

 Many hosts want to wow their guests with something special, but don’t take a chance on a new recipe the day of the party.
 Try out any new marinades, sauces, rubs, or side dishes in advance.
 This is especially important when grilling with a new sauce or marinade, as it could affect the cooking process.
 For example, if you switch to a barbecue sauce that has a higher sugar concentrate, you may want to brush it on when the meat is already partially cooked to get a nice caramelized effect without too much burning.

 If it’s been awhile since you’ve grilled, or you’re trying out a new cut of meat, look up some barbecuing tips and try them out before the big day.
 There are many books, TV shows, and websites dedicated to the art of barbecue.
 Even if you consider yourself a barbecue whiz, brushing up on barbecue tips from the FDA will make sure your food is safe as well as tasty.